In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 Unfortunately, the world isn’t ideal, and we each have a limit on how long our strength, power, and endurance last in a workout.

-Some of us have more experience and deeper energy reserves than others, which is why some of you can handle those hour plus training sessions in the gym.
+Some of us have more experience and deeper energy reserves than others, which is why some of you can handle those long training sessions in the gym.

-But, for the rest of us that don’t have superhuman stamina, wouldn’t it be great if there was a supplement that could help us last longer and stay stronger all workout long?
+But, for the rest of us that don’t have superhuman stamina, wouldn’t it be great if there was a supplement that could help us all workout long?
 You bet it would!

 Lucky for you, such an ingredient exists, and it’s probably already in your favorite pre-workout.

-It’s called beta-alanine, and this article explains everything you want to know about this ingredient.
+It’s called beta-alanine, and this article explains everything you want to know about this popular ingredient.